SmartPort Pulmonary Embolism Lawsuit Filed Against AngioDynamics

 AngioDynamics-Port-Catheter-Lawsuits

 Davison, of Oregon, was first implanted with her SmartPort CT port catheter in March 2020.
-However, in October of that year she reported to the hospital after experiencing chest and upper abdominal pain.
+However, in October of that year she reported to the hospital, after experiencing chest and upper abdominal pain.

-The lawsuit indicates that her doctors put her through a CT scan, revealing she was suffering from pulmonary emboli, which are life-threatening, and determined that Davison would have to be placed on anticoagulants before having the device surgically removed.
+The lawsuit indicates that her doctors put her through a CT scan, revealing she was suffering from pulmonary emboli, which is a life-threatening blood clot that travels to the lungs, blocking blood flow.

 “It was at that point when Plaintiff first learned that her injuries described in this Complaint may have been caused by the Defendants’ SmartPort CT’s defects and/or by the Defendants’ tortious conduct.”